refinedev/refine/documentation/tutorial/routing/redirects/react-router/index.md

 Let's update our `src/providers/auth-provider.ts` file and provide a `redirectTo` properties to the return values of the `login` and `logout` methods.
 We want to redirect the user to the index page after a successful login and to the login page after a successful logout.

-Try to update your `src/providers/auth-provider.ts` file with the following lines:
+Update your `src/providers/auth-provider.ts` file by adding the following lines:

 ```tsx title="src/providers/auth-provider.ts"
 import { AuthProvider } from "@refinedev/core";